gradbench/gradbench/README.md

   { "id": 5 }
   ```

-As shown by this example, the intermediary forwards every message from the eval to tool, and vice versa.
+As shown by this example, the intermediary forwards every message from the eval to the tool, and vice versa.
 The tool only provides substantive responses for `"define"` and `"evaluate"` messages; for all others, it simply gives a response acknowledging the `"id"` of the original message.

 ### Specification